 Make & handling

 • As the BR 350 and the BR 600 are both Stihl blowers, they benefit from the same level of quality and attention to detail.
-Both products have their throttle located on the tube of the blower, which allows you to keep your left hand free.
+The throttle for both products is conveniently placed on the blower's tube, freeing up your left hand for other tasks.

 CFM & MPH

-• The Stihl BR 600, providing a CFM of 677, outmatches the 436 CFM of the Stihl BR 350.
-Your leaf blowing experience will therefore be outstandingly improved with the Stihl BR 600, as it should be able to move considerably more leaves per minute.
+• The Stihl BR 600, featuring a CFM of 677, surpasses the 436 CFM of the Stihl BR 350.
+With its superior airflow, the Stihl BR 600 offers an enhanced leaf blowing experience, enabling you to achieve faster and more efficient results.

-• The Stihl BR 600's MPH of 238 beats the 201 MPH of the Stihl BR 350.
-It therefore expels air faster and should aid you blowing leaves on grass or lifting heavy debris (acorns, etc.) and wet leaves more effectively.
+• With an MPH of 238, the Stihl BR 600 moderately surpasses the 201 MPH of the Stihl BR 350, offering slightly superior airspeed for enhanced performance in blowing leaves on grass or lifting heavy debris and wet leaves.

 Weight & Noise rating